akka/akka/akka-docs/scala/routing.rst

 ^^^^^^^^^^^^^^^^^^

 There is a special type of message that will be sent to all routees regardless of the router.
-This message is called 'Broadcast' and is used in the following manner:
+This message is called `Broadcast`` and is used in the following manner:

 .. code-block:: scala

   router !
 Broadcast("Watch out for Davy Jones' locker")

 Only the actual message is forwarded to the routees, i.e. "Watch out for Davy Jones' locker" in the example above.
 It is up to the routee implementation whether to handle the broadcast message or not.